perfana/perfana-gatling-workshop/test-environment/README.md

 ## Windows users
 * Don't forget to share your drive when Docker asks for it during start up of the containers!
-* Unfortunately the telegraf container does not work on Windows currently